paulcosmos/new-world-template/content/reviews/_index.md

 # We are a **customer-focused** business, proud of our reputation for **quality**

 Feedback is important to us as it helps us improve our service.
 Below are some of our recent reviews from happy customers.
+You can view more reviews on our [Checkatrade profile](https://www.checkatrade.com/trades/freshbiglicksinteriordecorators).